 In addition, the large 4.3-inch touchscreen makes 3D printing easy, and for remote printing you can connect to this 3D printer for minis via WiFi, as well as with a USB stick.
 The specially designed curved build plate makes removing finished models easier as well as reducing the chance of damaging your models while removing them, and the enclosed build chamber is a great addition for more consistent printing.

 Overall, if you want high quality and reliable printer with a dual extruder for under $1,000, this is the ideal 3D printer for you.

-Similar to the Form 3, the Ultimaker 3 offers some of the most absurd precision of any FDM 3D printer in its category, up to an astonishing 20 microns.
-For any hobbyist looking to print extremely precise miniatures and who both has the money and wants to avoid resin printing, the Ultimaker 3 is perfect.
+The Ultimaker S3 offers some of the most absurd precision of any FDM 3D printer in its category, up to an astonishing 20 microns.
+For any hobbyist looking to print extremely precise miniatures and who both has the money and wants to avoid resin printing, the Ultimaker S3 is perfect.

 3D printing miniatures cost